-Other introduced species whose seeds are widely used as a complementary part of the diet belong to the Leguminosae and Poaceae families.
-Lens culinaris, Pisum sativum, Cicer arietinum have been historically used as food [110] and are still consumed around the world [111].
-They are commonly cultivated in home gardens in the Republic of Georgia [112].
-Today, Avena sativa is grown around the world and is a staple food in many countries [113].
-Its seeds contain several groups of psychoactive phytochemicals that have been shown to improve cognitive function [114].
+Other introduced taxa whose seeds are widely used as a complementary part of the diet belong to the Leguminosae and Poaceae families.
+Lens culinaris, Pisum sativum, Cicer arietinum and Avena sativa have been historically used as food [80], and they are widely consumed around the world [81,82].
+These seeds function as nutraceuticals, e.g. A. sativa, which contain several groups of psychoactive phytochemicals that have been shown to improve cognitive function [83].

-In addition to seeds, the roots of several species are used in meal preparation, especially Solanum tuberosum (papa), Ipomoea batas (camote), Pachyrhizus erosus (jícama), and Daucus carota (zanahoria).
-There are several Neotropical legumes with edible roots including Vigna, Pediomelum, Apios and Pachyrhizys.
-Of these only P. erosus, a species native to Mexico, and is widely cultivated in gardens or for export.
-It is cultivated throughout Mesoamerica and introduced in southeast Asia [115].
-The potato Solanum tuberosum is one of the most important food crops worldwide along with wheat, corn, and rice, and is cultivated in more than 140 countries [116].
-Two native root species are used to make alcoholic beverages: Dasylirion [117] and Agave.
-In addition, the sap of Agave americana is widely used in Mexico for the extraction of “agua miel” (honey water, raw) or syrup or honey (cooked, [34,35]).
-Dasylirion is used for the manufacture of “sotol” (alcoholic beverage) and its leaves in many parts of Mexico are used for making handicrafts, in the specific case of Rarámuri women for crafting baskets [118].
+In addition to seeds, the roots of several taxa are used in meal preparation, especially Solanum tuberosum (papa), Ipomoea batas (camote), Pachyrhizus erosus (jícama), and Daucus carota (zanahoria).
+There are several Neotropical legumes with edible roots including Vigna, Pediomelum, Apios and Pachyrhizus.
+Of these only P. erosus, a species native to Mexico, is widely cultivated in gardens or for export.
+It is cultivated throughout Mesoamerica, and wich a strong introduction in southeast Asia [84].
+The potato Solanum tuberosum is one of the most important food crops worldwide along with wheat, corn, and rice, and is cultivated in many countries around the world.
+Two native root species are used to make alcoholic beverages: Dasylirion and Agave.
+In addition, the sap of Agave americana is widely harnessed in Mexico for the extraction of “agua miel” (honey water, raw) or syrup or honey (cooked, [85]).
+Dasylirion is utilized for the manufacture of “sotol” (alcoholic beverage) and its leaves in many parts of Mexico are used for making handicrafts, in the specific case of Rarámuri women for crafting baskets [86].

-Within the Cactaceae family, the flowers of two native species Yucca, Y. treculeana and Y. filifera, are collected seasonally and cooked with egg in order to increase the flower’s protein content [119].
-These are also cooked with chili, tomato and onion to prepare a classic regional dish from the Northeast of the country [34,35].
-The stems of the native species Echinocactus platyacanthus (biznaga burra) are cooked with white and brown sugar to make crystallized candies, this plant also has ornamental and medicinal uses [120] and serves as fodder for goats [34,35], These practices they are currently prohibited and regulated by Mexican legislation (NOM-059-SEMARNAT-2010).
-The stems of Opuntia are widely used for food or forage, Opunita ficus-indica being one of the most economically important species of cacti due to its long history of domestication and multiple uses [121].
-Many other Opuntia species produce sweet fruits (tunas) which are sold in markets throughout Mexico and worldwide [122].
+Within the Cactaceae family, the flowers of two native species Yucca, Y. treculeana and Y. filifera, are collected seasonally and cooked with eggs to increase the flower’s protein content [87].
+These are also cooked with chili, tomato and onion to prepare a classic regional dish from the Northeast of the country [25-27].
+The stems of the native Echinocactus platyacanthus (biznaga burra) are cooked with white and brown sugar to make crystallized candies, this plant also has ornamental and medicinal uses [88] and serves as fodder for goats [25-27], These practices are currently prohibited and regulated by Mexican legislation (NOM-059-SEMARNAT-2010).
+The stems of Opuntia are widely utilized for food or forage, Opunita ficus-indica being one of the most economically important species of cacti due to its long history of domestication and multiple uses [89].
+Many other Opuntia species produce sweet fruits (tunas) which are sold in markets throughout Mexico and worldwide [90].

-3.5.
+3.2.4.
 Forage

-Given that cattle raising and farming are common occupations in Iturbide, ranchers cultivate or collect forage to feed domestic livestock insetad of purchasing it.
-Forage almost always consists of native plants when livestock are grazed in open areas, compared with a mixed diet of native and exotic species when livestock are kept within town limits.
+Given that cattle raising and farming are common occupations in Iturbide, ranchers cultivate or collect forage to feed domestic livestock instead of purchasing it.
+Forage almost always consists of native plants when livestock is grazed in open areas, compared with a mixed diet of native and exotic species when livestock are kept within town limits.